-Assistance with VAC forms is overseen by Director of Service Bureau, Ray McGinnis, and his staff of professional Service Officers.
-McGinnis and his staff look after everything from first application up to, and including, a Request for Reconsideration with the Veterans Review and Appeal Board.
+Assistance with VAC forms is overseen by Director of Service Bureau, Ray McInnis, and his staff of professional Service Officers.
+McInnis and his staff look after everything from first application up to, and including, a Request for Reconsideration with the Veterans Review and Appeal Board.

-“The staff is varied with its experience, and we share that experience to ensure we make it the best experience for the person submitting the claim,” said McGinnis.
+“The staff is varied with its experience, and we share that experience to ensure we make it the best experience for the person submitting the claim,” said McInnis.

 A veteran looking for assistance with their VAC forms can start the process by contacting the command representative in their province.
 The command representative will meet with the veteran or serving member and connect them with a Command Service Officer.